 The bottom line is that coming to therapy will in fact be one of the best preventative approaches you will ever make in your lifetime, I guarantee it.
 If you don't believe me, then come in for 1 session with me and see how it goes.

 In terms of actual session length, you can expect that I will meet with you for 50-55 minutes at a time.
 This is what is known as a therapeutic hour in the field.

 New clients can expect that we will have weekly therapy sessions to start.
 Unless you are a client who was just coming from another therapist or who is still seeing another therapist, then I will likely recommend we meet once per week.
 I do this because meeting weekly helps us get to know each other quicker and it helps me give you better direction right away.
 It also creates momentum for change, which is crucial in a therapeutic relationship.

 As clients improve their lives I will suggest we then meet on a less frequent basis, such as every other week or every third week and finally once per month.

-Generally speaking, if a client is doing well and their symptoms are maintained, I will schedule them as needed, which they can then make the determination as to when they need an appointment.
+Generally speaking, if a client is doing well and their symptoms have diminished, then, I will schedule them as needed, which they can then make the determination as to when they need an appointment.